 She can feel her friends' eyes boring into her and she resists the urge to snap at them.
 "What?"

 "Rachel, the man loves you.
 Hell, he proposed to you after less than a year and you said yes.
 Put yourself in his shoes: your fiancé is lying in a bed, unconscious from an attack, are you going to go anywhere?"

-"I know."
-She says.
-"I know.
-But he can't expect me to accept the idea that we're supposed to get married, I don't know him, and I don't remember anything of the life we supposedly built together.
+"I know," she says, "I know.
+But he can't expect me to just accept the idea that we're supposed to get married, I don't know him, and I don't remember anything of the life we supposedly built together.
 I'm not even sure I'm attracted to him, I just - I just don't like seeing anyone sad and the way he looks at me, it's like he's waiting, just waiting for something.
-And he's going to be really disappointed when nothing comes."
-She finishes.
+And he's going to be really disappointed when nothing comes," she finishes.

 Tina pulls her head onto her shoulder, running her fingers slowly through her hair.
 She doesn't even realize she's crying until hot tears run down her cheeks but she doesn't bother wiping them away.
 She's surrounded by familiarity and it kind of soothes her constant headache.

 She asks them to tell her what she's doesn't remember - or what she's missed, as she prefers to say.